Personal Mission: Make it; make it fun; make it better; make it meaningful

 We expect this will get bigger and we’ll implement some more of the ideas we’ve had but for now, we have a Facebook group for people in the Montreal area.
 The idea is to buy/sell/swap your used equipment so you can free up space to bring in the next hobby.
 I encourage people to start their own local Serial Hobbyist Exchange and link up with ours.
 It’s economical, it’s environmentally friendly, it encourages more creativity and learning, and it builds community.

-Got the idea?
-Good!
-Can we stop talking about me now??
+Can we please stop talking about me now??

 PS.
 I hate posing for photos even more than talking about myself so don’t expect to see too many selfies on this blog.